-Market linked products available to CSM clients are limited to an approved list that has been reviewed by the firm's product committee.
-The product committee generally only approved FDIC insured products due to the risks and complexity mentioned above.
-CSM also imposes certain limitations on the allowed amount of purchases based on client's financial information.
+Market linked products available to CSM clients are limited to an approved list that has been reviewed by the firm's investment committee

 ANNUITIES AND INSURANCE PRODUCTS

 An annuity is a complex financial product that offers an income stream.
 Annuities offer tax-deferred capital accumulation coupled with various insurance options.